ultimatemember/ultimatemember/readme.txt

 = Important: UM2.0+ is a significant update to the code base from 1.3.88.
 Please make sure you take a full-site backup with restore point before updating the plugin =

-= 2.0.38: January 9, 2019 =
+= 2.0.38: January 10, 2019 =

 * Enhancements:
-  - Added option to disable Gutenberg Blocks restriction
+  - Added option to enable Gutenberg Blocks restriction

 = 2.0.37: January 8, 2019 =